Joetron/pickerball/README.md

 ## Purpose

 Pickerball is a refactor of an older React app.
-This version is updated to use creat-react-app, react-redux, react-router, react-boostrap, es6 syntax, and the Google App Engine (the original used Microsoft Azure).
+This version is updated to use creat-react-app, react-redux, react-router, react-boostrap, es6 syntax, axios, and redux-promise.
+The Google App Engine is used for the back end(the original used Microsoft Azure).
+I've found the Google App Engine very convenient for building out simple back end endpoints and it is free if you do not go beyond your quota.

-This app is an experiment in responsive design, as well as experimenting in creation of a full stack framework level app using modern technologies.
-There have been some lessons learned already and even at this point it could use some refactoring.
-However, I plan to apply most of my lessons learned to my next app, which will be a generic framework level app that can be used for various other projects.
-The next app will also go back to implementing unit tests, which were bypassed this time so I could have more time for exploration.
+This app is an experiment using the technologies listed above.
+Unit tests have been left out for now due to the amount of refactoring involved due to the learning process.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).